 - The Christmas Miracle of Jonathan Toomey Activity and Service Project

 - Nativity Artist Study and Project with Handel’s Messiah

 - Stuffed Felt Ornaments Handicraft

 We’re suckers for good literature.
 Our very favorite Christmas series is written by Arnold Ytreeide and includes four books (you read one book per year) with readings every day of December leading up to Christmas day.
-If you are new to this series, I would read them in the following order: Jotham’s Journey, Bartholomew’s Passage, Tabitha’s Travels and Ishtar’s Odyssey.
+It’s suggested to read them in the following order: Jotham’s Journey, Bartholomew’s Passage, Tabitha’s Travels, and Ishtar’s Odyssey.

 Other Favorite Christmas Books